JoHwanhee/DesignPattern/README.md

 # DesignPattern

-- Design partterns in C# which i learned.
+- This is the repo of design partterns which i learned in C#.

 # List
 - Builder Pattern